-Whether it’s having a particular way of organizing their tasks, offering career advice or managing teams, each project manager has one trick that makes work, if not easier, at least more enjoyable.
+Whether it’s having a particular way of organizing tasks, offering career advice, or managing teams, each project manager has one trick that makes work, if not easier, or at least more enjoyable.

 Aside from a team of professionals to help them finish a project, there’s project management software.

 For most project manager responsibilities, software will help you finish them in time and with fewer mistakes than if you had done everything manually.
-Bear in mind though, there will always be certain activities that require human action and interaction.
+Bear in mind, though, that there will always be certain activities that require human action and interaction.

-Let’s get straight to seeing which are the most common project manager responsibilities regardless of your management style:
+Let’s get straight to see which are the most common project manager responsibilities regardless of your management style:

 Common project manager responsibilities

-While you’ll find company-specific project manager responsibilities and roles in any job description, there are common duties all project managers should be prepared to deal with.
+While you’ll find company-specific project manager responsibilities and roles in any job description, there are typical duties all project managers should be prepared to deal with.

-Overall, a project manager is accountable for an entire project so don’t be surprised to if you’ll manage other post-project duties.
-For now, just keep in mind these can vary from case to case.
+Overall, a project manager is accountable for an entire project, so don’t be surprised if you’ll manage other post-project duties.
+For now, keep in mind these can vary from case to case.

-We previously ran a study on over 200 LinkedIn job ads and put together a list of the project manager responsibilities most employers were looking for to help you quickly find out what you’re getting yourself into.
+We ran a study on over 200 LinkedIn job ads and put together a list of the project manager responsibilities most employers were looking for to help you quickly find out what you’re getting into.
 Here are the most important duties any project manager will face throughout the different phases of a project: